 We collect data when you contact us by post, telephone, email, on social media, via online form or in other ways.

 Why do we use your personal data?

-We use your personal information to let us put questions to senior police leaders and get answers on your behalf.
-We keep a record of your information for monitoring purposes.
+We use your personal information to let us put questions to senior police and get answers on your behalf.
+We record your information for monitoring purposes.